Why Investing in Vietnam Might Be Beneficial for China?

 1. Resilience and Diversification of Supply Chain:

-Supply chain diversification need is now one of the lessons of COVID-19 pandemic and rising tensions between the United States and China.
+Supply chain diversification need is now one of the lessons of the COVID-19 pandemic and rising tensions between the United States and China.

 Vietnam provides: